 Mawadda Cafe | menu

 Looking for a place to stay in the heart of Hillman City?
 This gorgeous, newly-removated garden apartment may be the sunny spot you’re looking for.
-Local folks: this is a great place to put up your out-of-town guests instead of having hem camp out in your living room.
+Local folks: this is a great place to put up your out-of-town guests instead of having them camp out in your living room.
 A short walk from the central intersection of Orcas and Rainier.

 Check availability: Garden Suite in Hillman City